Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -DT Design

-Suppose there are $n$ processes $p_0, p_1, \cdots , p_{n-1}$, each holding one replica of a CRDC \footnote{ We use the terms `process' and `replica' interchangeably when no confusion is caused.}.
-Processes are interconnected by an asynchronous network, and can only fail by crash.
-Messages may be delayed but cannot be forged.
+We use the typical system model for CRDT \cite{Shapiro11b}.
+Suppose there are $n$ server processes $p_0, p_1, \cdots , p_{n-1}$, each holding one replica of an \rwf-DT.
+Servers are interconnected by an asynchronous network, and can only fail by crash.
+Messages may be delayed, reordered but cannot be forged.
 The communication network ensures that eventually all messages are delivered successfully.